ricoderks/qc_lipidyzer/README.md

 # Issues

-Issues can be submitted through the issue page.
+Issues can be submitted through the issue page or by emailing me.